-Section 3.
+Section 2.
 Publications and Public Relations Committee: Committee to develop and coordinate information exchange within the Society and to publicize geography outside the Society, including publication of the North Carolina Geographer.
-The Editors of the Newsletter and the North Carolina Geographer will be ex-officio members of this committee. .
+The Editor of the North Carolina Geographer and the Social Media Coordinator will be ex-officio members of this committee.

 Article IX - Rules of Procedure

 When not otherwise specified in the Constitution, Roberts Rules of Order will be followed.

 Changes in the Constitution and By-laws may be proposed either by the Steering Committee or by petition of 25% of Members submitted to the Secretary.
 Proposed change will be made by affirmative vote of a majority of Members, and voting members must represent a quorum.
 Notice of the proposed change must be made available to all members with the call of the business meeting or by posting to appropriate platforms including the Society’s web page at least 60 days' prior to the proposed change.